 A minimum of one credit of private instruction on the major instrument or voice must be taken concurrently.
 Recital must be 30 minutes in length.
-Credit/no credit grade option.

 402 Medieval and Renaissance Music Literature.

 Detailed survey of music examples from 600 to 1600, with emphasis on the definition of style and how it is expressed by individual composers.
 Approaches include performance, analysis and research methods.
 Prerequisite: MUS 300.